Aydarkhan/reinforcement_car/README.md

 The project is based on the idea from the class given by LCN at EPFL.
 This is a simple environment consisting of a car-race track and a car.
-The car does not see the walls and is uses reinforcement learning to learn the track.
+The car does not see the walls and uses reinforcement learning to learn the track.

 ### Requirements